MatevzFa/prevtest/README.md

 ## Installation

-Clone this repository into a folder next ot your `prev` folder.
+Clone this repository into a folder next to your `prev` folder.
 ```
 ...
 ├── prev